Redk96/Crowd-Launcher/README.md

 - the IDOs themselves are walled off communities and not aggregated
 - automation of raises is not available

-the addition of purely onchain raises will considerably redue both barriers and overheads to running an IDO: auction lotteries english auctions dutch auctions fixed rate swaps.... gives projects the feedom to select how they want to public raise.
+the addition of purely onchain raises will considerably reduce both barriers and overheads to running an IDO: auction lotteries english auctions dutch auctions fixed rate swaps.... gives projects the feedom to select how they want to public raise.
+(Private allocations will remain private or OTC)

-By opening up the barriers to launching a DAO there will be scams occuring. this is why I propose the use of social/ community valuation and staking.
-Also have verified investors and their investment history verified onhain. allowing people to "copy invest"
+As a consequence of removing barriers to launching a DAO there will be scams occuring.
+This is mainly due to the lack of gatekeepers and proffesional vetting.
+To address this issue, I propose the use of social/community valuation and attestation collatoralised through staking by the appraiser, acompanied by account verification.
+Verified community appraisers and recognised VC can earn followers and reputation scores. the history of their attestation stakes and investment history verified onchain. allowing people to "copy invest".

 allowing leaders to register onchain accounts and issue their own NFTs to people that want to be members of their community